farisikhhaq/farisikhhaq/README.md

-# Hi there 👋 , I'm Xalvetra!
+# Hi there 👋 , I'm Faris I.H!
 Currently I am open to any opportunity especially in IT as a Mobile Developer and Java Developer.
 ### Tools:
 <p>